 Descriptions of the atmospheric mechanisms which cause tornados to form ('tornadogenesis') are currently unclear.
 Similar problems exist in full explanations of dust-devils, waterspouts, landspouts and hurricanes.
 Currently available computer models (such as VORTEX2) are only partially successful.
 Tornados usually from in severe storms known as 'supercells' - but the specific conditions which lead to tornado formation - or non-formation - are unknown.

-Note: For unknown reasons, some tornados (approx. 1%) rotate in the opposite direction to normal.
+Note: The direction of rotation is counterclockwise in the northern hemisphere and clockwise in the southern hemisphere (when viewed from above).
+For unknown reasons, some tornados (approx. 1%) rotate in the opposite direction to normal.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)